Kuruyia/OC-BrewingManager/README.md

 ![All layers](https://preview.ibb.co/iKhuqo/2018_05_21_15_24_35.png)

 # To-Do List
-- Show Blaze Powder and Glass Powder levels
-- Automatically refill the Blaze Powder
-- Properly handle missing Blaze Powder and Glass Powder
-- Check if it works with 1 or 2 bottles left
 - Use the adapter
 - Adapter: check if there's a potion in the queue and the brewing time returned by the adapter hasn't changed in one second to detect if the brewing stand is stuck (if the ingredient can't be brewed into the potions)
 - Support Tier 2 screen/GPU